How Spark Developer Can Be Compared to Hadoop Developer

 Hadoop, Big Data, and MapReduce

-To understand why the ability of processing large quantities of information via Hadoop MapReduce was such a big breakthrough, consider one practical example.
+To understand why the ability to process large quantities of information via Hadoop MapReduce was such a big breakthrough, consider one practical example.
 A hospital collects information on its patients.
 Somewhere in those thousands of terabytes of total records are some insights on the hospital’s actions that could enhance the health and survivability of its patients.

 However, a traditional database tool and file system do not allow the hospital to sequence all this information and draw smart insights from it.
 In fact, a traditional database only allows imperative, “dumb” SQL queries that return a record or set of records.